 The people at Podnah’s Pit are very nice, and were happy to chat about their operation.
-The Pit part is a little misleading — being a Texas-style place, they cook with indirect heat in an interesting box-style cooker that places the heat relatively high, in the upper right corner.
+The Pit part is a little misleading — being a Texas-style place, they cook with indirect heat in an interesting box-style cooker — not sure what brand — that places the heat relatively high, in the upper right corner.
 (The blackened area is, of course, the firebox.)
 I don’t know if they have fans that help circulate the heat, convection style, or if the lower part is a holding area.
 I should have asked.

 They slow-cook the meat exclusively with Texas oak, which I take to mean post oak.
 And they use stacked wood, not wood pellets or other fake wood.
 The big butcher block with the roll of butcher paper follows the Texas practice.
 If you order meat by the pound, that’s how you get it, wrapped in butcher paper — straight outa Texas.